wp-plugins/collapsing-pages/readme.txt

 1. a few expanded pages with default theme, showing nested pages
 2. a few expanded pages with default theme, showing drop down version

+== Options ==
+If using the manual version, you can pass options either as an array, or using the query style, just like for other wordpress functions such as `wp_list_pages`
+`
+  $defaults=array(
+    'title' => __('Pages', 'collapsing-pages'),
+    'sortOrder'=> 'ASC' ,
+    'sort'=> 'pageName' ,
+    'defaultExpand'=> '',
+    'expand' => 0,
+    'depth' =>-1,
+    'inExcludePage' => 'exclude',
+    'linkToPage' => true,
+    'inExcludePages' => '',
+    'showPosts' => false,
+    'animate' => 0,
+    'postTitleLength' => 0
+  );
+`
+* inExcludePage
+    * Whether to include or exclude certain pages
+        * 'exclude' (default)
+        * 'include'
+* inExcludePages
+    * The pages which should be included or excluded
+* showPosts
+    * Whether or not to include posts as well as pages.
+Default if false
+* linkToPage
+    * True, clicking on a parent page title will link to that page (default)
+    * False, clicking on a parent page will expand to show sub-pages
+* sort
+    * How to sort the pages.
+Possible values:
+        * 'pageName' the title of the page (default)
+        * 'pageId' the Id of the page
+        * 'pageSlug' the url of the page
+        * 'menuOrder' custom order specified in the pages settings
+* sortOrder
+    * Whether pages should be sorted in normal or reverse order.
+Possible values:
+        * 'ASC' normal order (a-z 0-9) (default)
+        * 'DESC' reverse order (z-a 9-0)
+* expand
+    * The symbols to be used to mark expanding and collapsing.
+Possible values:
+        * '0' Triangles (default)
+        * '1' + -
+        * '2' [+] [-]
+        * '3' images (you can upload your own if you wish)
+        * '4' custom symbols
+* customExpand
+    * If you have selected '4' for the expand option, this character will be used to mark expandable link categories
+* customCollapse
+    * If you have selected '4' for the expand option, this character will be used to mark collapsible link categories
+* postTitleLength
+    * Truncate post titles to this number of characters (default: 0 = don't truncate)
+* animate
+    * When set to true, collapsing and expanding will be animated
+* debug
+    * When set to true, extra debugging information will be displayed in the underlying code of your page (but not visible from the browser).
+Use this option if you are having problems

+= Examples =

+`collapsPage('animate=true&sort=ASC&expand=3,inExcludePages=about')`
+This will produce a list with:
+* animation on
+* shown in alphabetical order
+* using images to mark collapsing and expanding
+* exclude page about
 == Demo ==

 I use this plugin in my blog at http://blog.robfelty.com

 == CAVEAT ==